Adri6336/gpt-voice-conversation-chatbot/README.md

 - **Say 'please set name to'**: This will set the name of the bot to whatever you specify, so long as it is in accordance with OpenAI's usage policies.
 After setting name, the bot will refer to itself by the name you set.

+- **Say 'please toggle gpt4'**: This will toggle between ChatGPT and GPT-4 models.
+On start up, your switch will be preserved.
+In CLI mode, enter '!gpt4()' to toggle the model.

 # Features

-- Have a personalized conversation with ChatGPT
+- Have a personalized conversation with ChatGPT or GPT-4

 - Hear GPT talk to you with Google's TTS tool (will pronounce accents accurately if it can), in ElevenLab's life-like TTS (if you have a valid api key), or as a robot (say "speak like a robot" to activate)